stefanqin/TyperacerBot-Python/README.md

 <b>Additional Remarks:</b>

 Heavily affected by lag.
 Beware!

-Your real WPM is a combination of desired WPM and lag.
+If the bot fails to begin typing, and no error is shown, you can assume it's because the racing page hasn't loaded yet.
+Blame it on your ISP.

+Lastly, one word = 5 characters.
+Hence the WPM is further affected by the length of the word typed, since every word is effectively typed by selenium at the same speed.